pboxx/FVModSync/README.md

 * FVModSync_exportedCSV (will be created by FVModSync)

-[1] quickbms is needed to export the unmodded CVS data from the game .pak files, to "fill in the blanks" so to speak (i.e. when you have mods that only modify three lines of a CVS, this unmodified data is copied over for the rest so we don't end up with incomplete files).
+[1] quickbms is needed to export the unmodded CSV data from the game .pak files, to "fill in the blanks" so to speak (i.e. when you have mods that only modify three lines of a CSV, this unmodified data is copied over for the rest so we don't end up with incomplete files).
 [2] I believe it's good practice to include author names in uploads, so that one can reliably distinguish between files from different creators.
 Downloaders can rename the top level folder, e.g. from pbox_nicemod to ugly-mod-by-random-person, but need to leave the rest of the directory structure intact.